-~ CELEBRATING THE DARKER THINGS IN LIFE ~
+~ CELEBRATING THE DARKER SIDE OF LIFE ~

-A band plays high up in the rafters, their sweet melodies floati over the hundreds of dinner guests and unobtrusively fill their ears as they fill their bellies.
-The seemingly endless array of culinary delights make it hard to decide what to choose.
-There is also an emphasis on locally grown and ethically sourced cuisine so you can feel good about yourself while you chow down.
-The oysters are so fresh they could’ve have been plucked straight out of the water just beyond the shed walls.
-The wine is so tasty you always end up having one or two glasses too many.
+A band plays high up in the rafters, their sweet melodies floating over me and the hundreds of dinner guests, unobtrusively filling their ears as they eagerly fill their bellies.
+The seemingly endless selection of culinary delights, with an emphasis on locally grown and ethically sourced cuisine, makes deciding what to eat a challenge.
+The oysters taste so fresh they could have just been plucked straight from the water lapping just beyond the shed walls.
+A staggering array of tasty tipples can easily result in you staggering home from the feast.

 The feast extends outside, under a sea of red fairy lights.
-Entire cows are spitfire roasted – reminiscent of some centuries-old pagan celebration (don’t worry there are plenty of delectable vegetarian and vegan delights available too!).
-You could easily spend your whole night here, but there are more places that need exploring (and Mike Parr to watch being buried alive under one of Hobart’s main streets!).
+Entire cows are roasted over coals — reminiscent of some centuries-old pagan celebration — and people stand at ice stations shucking their own oysters.
+You could easily spend your whole night here, but an exciting festival program means there is much to explore (including watching artist, Mike Parr, being buried alive!).

-During the day there is also a great deal to uncover, and a lot of it is free.
-Take the Dark Mofo art walk, watch an indie film at the local cinema then refuel at some of the charming cafes around town with some of the friendliest staff I’ve ever encountered (I highly recommend Small-fry, Pigeon Hole and Room for a Pony).
-Catching the ferry over to explore MONA is always an afternoon well spent.
-If you want something more invigorating, take part in the yearly nude solstice swim.
+During the day there is also a great deal to uncover, much of which is free.
+Take the Dark Mofo art walk, watch an indie film at the local cinema, then refuel at some of the charming cafes around town (I highly recommend Small-fry, Pigeon Hole and Room for a Pony).
+Catching the ferry over to explore MONA always proves to be an afternoon well spent.
+And if you desire something more invigorating, take part in the yearly nude solstice swim.

 As soon as the sun sets on Macquarie Point, just next to Hobart’s docks, Dark Park rises up like some sort of Stygian playground.
-On the walk over to the park, office spaces and shops windows are transformed into live art installations.
-Passers-by view performers through the glass as if in a human zoo.
-Several installations have interactive elements: you can have your hand traced through one office window, or control, with the press of a button, when a woman smashes down her pile of wooden blocks, through another window.
+On the walk over to the park, office spaces and shop windows, like much of the city, have been commandeered by artists and various art installations.
+Passers-by observe performers through the glass like a human zoo.
+Several of the installations even have interactive elements: you can have your hand traced through one office window, or in another window, with the press of a button, determine when a woman smashes down her pile of wooden blocks.

-A large fire pit rages just beyond the main gates of Dark Park, casting an orange glow across all who enter.
-Pathways lined with red LED lights lead you between the giant warehouses that make up this after-dark playground, a former industrial area and what used to be the old transport centre.
-These usually unused spaces are now impregnated with live music, pot belly fires, sheepskin-covered stools and the aroma of appetising snacks and tipples.
-The other spaces are filled with larger-than-life art installations using lasers, lights and–of course–more fire.
+A formidable fire pit rages just beyond the main gates of Dark Park.
+Pathways dotted with red lights lead you between the giant warehouses which constitute the nighttime playground, a former airport and industrial area.
+These usually vacant spaces are now impregnated with live music, potbelly fires, sheepskin-covered stools, and the aroma of appetising snacks and beverages.
+Other sheds have become temporary homes for larger-than-life art installations involving lasers, lights and–of course–more fire.

-A giant Tasmanian cave spider sculpture, or Ogoh-Ogoh — part of modern Balinese Hindu folklore, resides in a dark corner at the back of one of the main sheds.
-You are encouraged to write down your biggest fears and present them to Ogoh-Ogoh, implanting them inside one of her several egg sacks (which were later burned during the closing ceremony of Dark Mofo along with the spider herself).
+In a dark corner at the back of one of the main sheds, a giant Tasmanian cave spider sculpture, or Ogoh-Ogoh — part of modern Balinese Hindu folklore — resides.
+You are encouraged to write down your biggest fears and present them to Ogoh-Ogoh, implanting them inside one of her several egg sacks.
+These are later burned during the closing ceremony of Dark Mofo, along with the spider effigy.

 Friday and Saturday nights offer an especially dark treat: Night Mass.
-Right in the centre of town, participants get to witness a melange of performances from Aussie Hip Hop, light displays, amateur wrestling, or performance art where milk is squirted out of a woman’s derriere — it’s luck of the draw where you might end up.
-Giant dinosaurs and throat singing heads roam around the cordoned off areas.
-Bars are transformed into dimly-lit, mystical forests and dingy lairs.
+Right in the centre of town, participants can enjoy a melange of performances from Aussie Hip Hop, light displays, amateur wrestling, or performance art where milk is squirted out of a woman’s derriere — it’s luck of the draw where you might end up.
+Outside, giant dinosaurs and throat singing heads roam around while, inside, bars are transformed into dimly-lit, mystical forests and dingy lairs.